About Varicose and Spider Veins

 Will my insurance plan cover treatment of my varicose veins and spider veins?

-Vein reflux disease along with its associated signs including varicose veins and swelling along with its symptoms is a medical condition.
-Most insurance plans, Medicare, and IEHP recognize vein disease as a legitimate, covered medical expense and will cover treatment for patients whose signs and symptoms are significant and after conservative management, including a trial of compression stockings, has failed.
+Vein reflux disease along with varicose veins and associated symptoms is a medical condition.
+Most insurance plans, Medicare, and IEHP recognize vein reflux disease as a legitimate, covered medical expense and will cover treatment for patients whose signs and symptoms are significant and after conservative management, including a trial of compression stockings, has failed.
 If you are experiencing any symptoms of vein disease it is worth finding out if your insurance provider will cover the cost of treatment.

-Desert Vein & Vascular Institute will provide a consultation and an in-office venous ultrasound test.
-If you test positive for vein disease, Medicare and most insurance companies will cover the cost of the consultation, venous reflux test and varicose vein treatments.
-However, most insurance companies require a 6-week to 3-month period of “conservative management” before any procedure can be scheduled.
-We will work with you to develop a conservative management plan which may include elevating your legs, minimizing prolonged periods of standing or sitting and wearing compression stockings.
+Our practice will complete a consultation and an in-Clinic venous ultrasound test.
+If you test positive for vein disease, Medicare and most insurance companies will cover the cost of the consultation, venous reflux test, and varicose vein treatments.
+However, as with many other medical treatments, some insurance companies have specific requirements that must be followed which we will work with you to develop.

 There are many doctors who treat varicose veins.
-Why should I come to Desert Vein & Vascular Institute to be evaluated and treated?
+Why should I come to Desert Vein and Vascular Institute to have my veins evaluated and treated?